 One option: From the very beginning of braiding, suspend your loop bundle OVER/AROUND something rigid, like the upper bar of an (upside-down) C-clamp, and braid a braided loop right around that bar, to join into the main braid below the bar.The bar must be between the upper and lower shank of each loop so that all the upper shanks hang over the front of the bar, and all the lower shanks hang in back of the bar.
 Then, when you start braiding with divided braiding moves, an upper braid will form over the top of the bar, and a lower braid will form under the bar.
 The braided loop will form around the bar, so the whole rest of the braid will be supported on that bar.

 You still must tie your loops together in some way at the top before suspending them around the bar.
-The loops can’t be all separate loops hanging independently around the bar or they would just slip through each other as you braid and never lock into place.
+The loops can’t be all separate loops hanging independently around the bar.
+If you do it that way, they would just slip through each other as you braid and never lock into place, OR they will pull apart later and erode the braid from the top down.

 Another option: (demoed in video) First braid the divided part for a loop section (ok to have the loop bundle hanging from a header string for this part), and then before beginning any flat braiding moves, mount that divided, as-yet unclosed braided loop section onto the C-clamp bar.
 Be sure to mount it correctly – with the upper layer above and the lower layer below.
 Only then, with the braid suspended over a rigid support, should you begin braiding the flat part of the braid.